codio/knowledge/source/instructors/admin/sandboxes.rst

      - Resource-specific inputs for the sandbox type (for example, EC2 instance settings: ``instance_type``, ``image``, ``volume_size``, ``connection_mode``).
    * - **Region**
      - The AWS region in which sandboxes are created.
 Currently fixed to ``us-east-1``.
+   * - **Prime**
+     - Optional pre-warming configuration for sandboxes.
+When enabled, the platform creates "primed" sandboxes ahead of time to reduce wait time for learners.

 Lifecycle, Duration, and Cleanup
 --------------------------------